 What are Radio Telescopes?

+Just as optical telescopes collect visible light, bring it to a focus, amplify it and make it available for analysis by various instruments, so do radio telescopes collect weak radio light waves, bring it to a focus, amplify it and make it available for analysis.
 We use radio telescopes to study naturally occurring radio light from stars, galaxies, black holes, and other astronomical objects.
 We can also use them to transmit and reflect radio light off of planetary bodies in our solar system.
 These specially-designed telescopes observe the longest wavelengths of light, ranging from 1 millimeter to over 10 meters long.
 For comparison, visible light waves are only a few hundred nanometers long, and a nanometer is only 1/10,000th the thickness of a piece of paper!
+In fact, we don’t usually refer to radio light by its wavelength, but by its frequency.

 Naturally occurring radio waves are extremely weak by the time they reach us from space.
 A cell phone signal is a billion billion times more powerful than the cosmic waves our telescopes detect.